trifoil/HowtoCPP/README.md

 A pointer is a variable that holds the memory address of another variable.
 A pointer needs to be dereferenced with the * operator to access the memory location it points to

-A pointer can either be declared and initialized later or at the same time like this :
+A pointer can either be declared and initialized later :
 ```
 int i = 3;
 int *pointer;
 pointer = &i;
 ```

-Is similar to :
+Or at the same time like this :

 ```
 int i = 3;